When Insurance Companies Challenge Your Claim

 The idea behind auto insurance agreements is simple: You pay a monthly fee and, in the event of an accident, your insurer will cover the costs for medical care, property damage and related expenses.
 Unfortunately, this is rarely how things work out.
 Insurance companies use a range of strategies to pay out as little as possible to their customers.
-They will offer settlements that may seem generous at first, but which fail to provide funding for ongoing medical care.
-They will challenge one’s claims and, whenever possible, deny them outright.
-Many personal injury victims find themselves cheated of their rightful compensation, and are unsure of how to seek justice.
+They will offer settlements that may seem generous at first but fail to provide funding for ongoing medical care.
+They will challenge your claims and, whenever possible, deny them outright.
+Many personal injury victims find themselves cheated of their rightful compensation and are unsure about how to seek justice.

-The Tactics Used By InsurersThe following are among the most common tactics insurers use to pay out the minimum amount (or nothing at all) to their claimants:
+The following are among the most common tactics that insurers use to pay out the minimum amount (or nothing at all) to their claimants: